icon-project/documentation/score/writing-score.md

 	}
 	```

-## Call a SCORE functions
+## Call SCORE methods

-### Call a read-only functions to query some informations.
+### Call read-only methods to query some informations.

-The SCORE functions are executed by calling JSON RPC API.
+The SCORE methods are executed by calling JSON RPC API.
 So, You need to generate JSON file which contains informations about calling method and prameters.

 To call a read-only functinos, the method in the JSON RPC API should be `icx_call`.